Police: Man nearly ran over bike officers, spectators for Kettering's Go 4th fireworks

 A marked Kettering police cruiser with its overhead lights and siren activated tried to stop Butts by blocking the front end of the Hyundai.

-Butts was taken into custody when the Hyundai finally came to a stop in a parking lot inside Delco Park.
+Butts was taken into custody when the Hyundai finally came to a stop in a parking lot inside Delco Park, records show.

 There were no injuries reported.